-And the Indigenous health division of Department of Health was probably the leader in this working with the Aboriginal Torres Strait Islander health leadership in developing the National Aboriginal and Torres Strait Islander Health Plan, which was co-designed.
-It was led by Aboriginal Torres Strait Islander people, supported by the department and other agencies to look at a very broad approach to health and bringing in the determinants.
+And the Indigenous health division of Department of Health was probably the leader in this working with the Aboriginal Torres Strait Islander health leadership in developing the National Aboriginal and Torres Strait Islander people, supported by the department and other agencies to look at a very broad approach to health and bringing in the determinants.
 And we've followed that through in a couple iterations of that.
 And that's now become the model, I think, to go about business in major Aboriginal Torres Strait Islander people reforms.
 And we've seen that also in more recent times with the Voice to Parliament, that was under the previous government it was initiated, where we had a co-design group of 52 people who worked with the bureaucrats in the agencies to come up with a new model about going about business.